gryphbecrazeh/japanese-study/README.md

 -   FIXED -- Word count isn't displaying word count
 -   FIXED -- It MAY be duplicating words when adding them to the learned word list, yeah it definitely loads it in twice
 -   FIXED -- Service provider returns blank page at first, auth()->user() returns null, meaning it can't progress
--   Word count doesn't update on increasing words, but word does re-appear, word selection is based on learned words, and I forgot to every reserialize and restrict word selection to the game word dictionary, need to address that
+-   FIXED -- Word count doesn't update on increasing words, but word does re-appear, word selection is based on learned words, and I forgot to every reserialize and restrict word selection to the game word dictionary, need to address that
 -   FIXED -- It is creating a LOT of levels, I can only assume my shit code has got me again